emmercm/www/src/blog/_amortize-your-learning.md.md

 ## Audience one: yourself

 Taking either of the above situations, let's say that you made your change and were able to move on with your life.
 You get to work on other projects, and life is good.
-But then business needs change, and you have to revisit your old friend, the poorly-documented system.
+But then business needs change, and you have to revisit your old friend, the poorly documented system.

 _But it's been so long that you lost all of your hard-earned context._